Exawind/nalu-wind/CONTRIBUTING.md

   enhancement.
 Provide a concise description of your proposed changes.

-- Provide references to open issues, if applicable, to provide the necessary context to understand your pull request.
+- Provide references to open issues, if applicable, to provide the necessary context to understand your pull request

 - Make sure that your pull-request merges cleanly with the `master` branch of Nalu-Wind.
-When working on a feature, always create your feature branch off of the latest `master` commit.
+When working on a feature, always create your feature branch off of the latest `master` commit

-- Ensure that the code compiles without warnings, the unit tests and regression tests all pass without errors, and the documentation builds properly with your modifications.
+- Ensure that the code compiles without warnings, the unit tests and regression tests all pass without errors, and the documentation builds properly with your modifications

-- New physics models and code enhancements should be accompanied with relevant updates to the documentation, supported by necessary verification and validation, as well as unit tests and regression tests.
+- New physics models and code enhancements should be accompanied with relevant updates to the documentation, supported by necessary verification and validation, as well as unit tests and regression tests

 Once a pull-request is submitted you will iterate with Nalu-Wind maintainers until your changes are in an acceptable state and can be merged in.
 You can push